Butterscotch Pudding Recipes For National Butterscotch Pudding Day

 Corn syrup is an invert sugar, which means that it prevents sugar crystals from forming.
 The process to make corn syrup from cornstarch was invented in 1811 by a German chemist, Gottlieb Kirchhoff.

-Inverted sugar syrup, also called invert syrup and invert sugar, is a mixture of two simple sugars (glucose and fructose) that is made by heating sucrose with water.
+Invert sugar syrup, also called invert syrup and invert sugar, is a mixture of two simple sugars (glucose and fructose) that is made by heating sucrose with water.